Shabang-Systems/Condution/docs/source/guides/tags.rst

 The second way is to navigate to the tags pane inside the task and hit "New Tag" as shown below.

 ..
-TODO maybe make smaller
+TODO maybe make smaller and also of different tasks..
+This may be too personal
 .. image:: ./tagsnew.png
            :align: center